mbaumer/us_hep_funding/docs/_states/MN.md

 <a name="MN-03"></a>
 [Back to top](#top)
 ## MN-03 -- Rep. Erik Paulsen (R)
+### Committees
+Erik Paulsen is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016